filipmachalowski/ArticleCreator/README.md

 ### 4. Prepare the Input

 Modify `input.txt` in the project directory with your own article idea.
+Remove `szablon.html` from directory if you don't want the `podglad.html` to be created based on it.

 ### 5. Run the Application